juanitogan/flame/doc/gamepad.md

 # Gamepad

-Flame has a separated plugin for gamepad support, please checkout the plugin [github project](https://github.com/fireslime/flame_gamepad) for more information.
+Flame has a plugin for gamepad support.
+Please look at [flame_gamepad](https://github.com/fireslime/flame_gamepad) for more information.